 Figure 7.2.1-1: A single NRPPa transaction

 Figure 7.2.1-1 shows a single NRPPa transaction.
-The transaction is terminated in step 2 in procedures including OTDOA Information Exchange and TRP Information Exchange.
+The transaction is terminated in step 2 in procedures including OTDOA Information Exchange, TRP Information Exchange, PRS Configuration Exchange and Measurement Preconfiguration.
 For procedures such as Positioning Information Exchange, Measurement and E-CID Measurement Initiation, additional responses may be allowed (e.g. sending of updated information periodically and/or whenever there is some significant change).
 In this case, the transaction may be ended after some additional responses.
 In the NRPPa protocol, the described transaction may be realized by the execution of one procedure defined as a request and a response, followed by one or several procedures initiated by the NG-RAN node (each procedure defined as a single message) to realize the additional responses.
 The Correlation ID, as specified in TS 29.572 [33], included by the LMF when it invokes the Namf_Communication_N1N2MessageTransfer AMF service operation to transfer the NRPPa PDU may be used by the LMF to identify the target UE positioning session.